vkosuri/bitop/README.md

-# bitop
+# bitops

-bitop is a C library for bitwise operations.
+bitops is a C library for bitwise operations.

 ## Features